tariusagi/ulcd/README.md

 -w usec      Set delay in microsecond between writes to LCD (if supported) or
              "-" to revert to default value (72).
 -p           Print LCD parameters.
+-s           Show LCD server showStat at the last line.
+-v n         Verbose/debug level.
+Debug messages will be sent to stderr.
 Text options:
 -f font      Use given font named "font" (if supported).
 -l line      Set text line before printing (start from 1, default 1).